davyjones1210/e-commerce_recommender_model/README.md

 # DSI_ML6
 Data Science Institute ML6 repo

+# First review w/ Aditya K

+Example questions of datasets: Collection of datasets.
+We give this to every cohort.

+What teams usually do: Go beyond that and try to exlore what the data offers and what extra insights can be obtained.
+-  can use other datasets and other example questions to asses quality of data or incorporate that dataset to solve the research problem.
+As creative as you want
+- Example: Weather dataset to analyze foot traffic

 # Dataset: Online Retail II
 This is a classic retail transaction dataset (it’s actually from the UCI Online Retail Dataset, often used in ML and analytics).